 Damyang is located towards the southern tip of South Korea and is actually a small county containing a number of small towns and villages.
 Visitors flock to Damyang for its wealth of bamboo, including a bamboo theme park and a bamboo museum.
 Visitors can peruse bamboo kitchen supplies or other practical gifts, as well as taste unusual bamboo wine or ice cream.
 There are also a couple of nearby hiking opportunities around the mountains of Byeongungsan and Chuwolsan.

 Off the northwest coast of South Korea, a couple of hours’ boat journey from the mainland, is Deokjeokdo, a small island famed for its relaxing beaches and hiking routes.
 The island is secluded but has a decent selection of hotels, guesthouses and restaurants.
-There are both sandy and pebble beaches, and a beautiful pine forest where visitors can enjoy a shady walk.
-While there are many idyllic islands for visitors to choose from around the country, Deokjeokdo is a popular choice with those staying in Seoul, as it is a day trip from the city.
+There are both sandy and pebble beaches and a beautiful pine forest where visitors can enjoy a shady walk.
+While there are many idyllic islands for visitors to choose from around the country, Deokjeokdo is a popular choice with those staying in Seoul, as it makes a perfect day trip from the city.

 Jinhae is mostly visited for its annual spring cherry blossom festival, when the city’s cherry blossom trees are in full bloom for a short 10-day period before the petals start to fall.
-The best spot within the city to see the blossoms is by the Gyeonghwa Station, where there is a mile-long stretch of trees.
-The festival also features cultural performances, art, and parades; the event attracts more than two million visitors annually.
+The best spot within the city to see the blossoms is by Gyeonghwa Station, where there is a mile-long stretch of trees.
+The festival also features cultural performances, art and parades; the event attracts more than two million visitors annually.

 Bukchon Hanok Village